CommonAccord/Site-My/Doc/License/CR/LibL/Sec/Covenants.md

 1.1.Ti=Availability of Licensed Materials

-1.1.sec=The Licensor will make the Licensed Materials available to the Licensee and Authorized Users within [enter time period] of the Effective Date.
+1.1.sec=The Licensor will make the Licensed Materials available to the Licensee and Authorized Users {Access.Begin.cl}.

+Access.Begin.cl=within {Access.Begin.Wait} of the Effective Date

 1.2.Ti=Discovery of Licensed Materials